 As partners with the East Lothian Integration Joint Board both East Lothian Council and NHS Lothian are related parties and the material transactions with these bodies are disclosed in these accounts.
+While the IJB is not charged by its partners for the costs of its CFO, the IJB is charged by both partners for the costs of the Chief Officer.

 There are elements of expenditure which are shown against NHS Lothian but where the resources are used by social care services delivered by East Lothian Council, being Resource Transfer and the Social Care fund.
-Resources Transfer relates to funds which have have been agreed to be moved annualy from health to support social care services and the social care fund is an investment in social care made through a Scottish Government allocation but which was actioned through the NHS.
+Resource Transfer relates to funds which have been agreed to be moved annually from health to support social care services and the social care fund is an investment in social care made through a Scottish Government allocation but which was actioned through the NHS.
 These funds total £11.1m.